ascend4/ascend4/A4SQP.md

 - `OpenA4SqpOutputFile` exists for IPOPT API compatibility but is not yet a useful reporting sink.

+## CUTEst Regression Notes

+The current confirmed rebuilt result for the broad 89-problem CUTEst tracking set is 66/89 genuine A4SQP exact-Lagrangian passes plus 6 suspect high-KKT least-squares exits.
+This was measured on 2026-05-16 after restoring the solver sources to the `99928f2b` state and forcing regenerated CUTEst problem/package objects.

+Important correction: `99928f2b` and nearby commits carried reports claiming 69/89, 70/89, or 71/89, but those counts have not reproduced under clean `--rebuild` CUTEst runs.
+Treat those older markdown counts as suspect until proven otherwise with complete rebuilt TSV output.

+Recent failed experiment:

+- An apparent improvement to ACOPP14, BATCH, CANTILVR, and related cases was seen while changing restoration behaviour and exact-Lagrangian Hessian multiplier handling.
+- A full rebuilt CUTEst rerun did not reproduce the apparent win.
+The rebuilt result fell to 65/89 genuine A4SQP exact-Lagrangian passes, with ACOPP14, BATCH, CANTILVR, BT13, and several related cases still failing.
+- Restoring the source to the `99928f2b` 69/89 checkpoint and rerunning the full matrix with clean rebuilt CUTEst objects gave 66/89, not 69/89.
+The three old report passes not reproduced were BROWNDEN, BT13, and BT5.
+- A focused clean rebuild of `11920c19` reproduced BT5 passing, but BROWNDEN still failed and BT13 timed out.
+That older state also lost BT1, BT7, and BT12, so its useful behaviour is a real trade-off rather than a net recovery.
+- A narrow immediate-restoration-trigger fix is retained for the ASCEND CUnit `a4sqp_bt13_restoration_trigger_zero` test.
+CUTEst uses the normal default restoration trigger, so this does not explain the 66/89 versus 69/89 discrepancy; a focused rebuilt CUTEst check of BROWNDEN, BT13, and BT5 remained failing with that fix applied.
+- The most damaging change was feeding the exact-Lagrangian Hessian callback from recovered stationarity multipliers, with fallback to unsigned scaled row duals.
+The current 66/89 baseline uses the signed HiGHS row-dual convention expected by the CUTEst/IPOPT-style Hessian callback path.
+- Changing restoration trigger semantics also affected the result set and should not be reintroduced as default behaviour without a full rebuilt matrix run.
+- The apparent ACOPP14/BATCH/CANTILVR gains remain a useful lead, but should be reintroduced only behind explicit core solver options and validated with `CUTEST_REBUILD=1` or the default rebuilt CUTEst runner path.

+Potential future switches for controlled experiments:

+- exact-Lagrangian multiplier source: signed QP row duals versus recovered NLP stationarity multipliers;
+- active-bound or bound-target restoration probe enabled/disabled;
+- restoration trigger policy: immediate, stall-count gated, or infeasibility magnitude gated.

 ## Current Direction

 A4SQP is now structured as one portable SQP solver library with thin adapters.